DigitalCommons/property-boundaries-service/docs/pipeline.md

 ## Overview of the data

-We store data in 2 databse tables:
+We store data in 2 database tables:

 - `land_ownerships` -
   each row in this table links a 'title' (i.e. a title deed for a single property in the Land Registry)